John-Rood/VectorVault/README.md

 - Join our [Discord community](https://discord.gg/AkMsP9Uq) for support and discussions.

 Start building with Vector Vault today and experience the future of RAG-native, cloud-native vector databases!

+## A Note from the Author
+I built this platform to save time and help go from idea to reality faster.
+You can deploy in an instant and get to the front end seamlessly.
+It's a vertically integrated Agentic management platform.
+What that means is that the vector database, cloud services, and agentic flow builder was all built in-house and fully integrated from the start.
+Everything works together really well, super fast, and always reliably.
+Vector Vault is hosting agentic interactions every day for dozens of enterprises around the globe.
+I wanted to make the platform free initially, but I needed to revert to pay model due to malicious attacks and API abuse.
+The cloud storage and services cost money and a pay wall is the easiest way to keep out bad actors, but I made it 30 days free so you can check it out and see if you like it.
+You can click on billing and cancel at any time, so no worries.
+Sign up and see how much faster and easier it is to develop RAG Apps and AI Agents with Vector Vault.